kaiyuanCui/ccc-group-project/README.md

 `test`: Include all functions used to test restful api either get and post data API.

+`.gitignore`: Ignore files which extension include in this file.

 `requirements.txt`: include all package need to run front end.